fb-co/devsbunker/important_todo.md

 ## High Priority

+-   [ ] rate-limiting on other routes such as GraphQL stuff (only critical ones, for less critical routes we should add a less strict rate limiter)

+    -   check out configs/RateLimiter to add rules

+-   [ ] some languages tags like Javascript throw Invalid Language Tag error

+    -   must be something related to the serverside langiages list, havent been able to fully check out your latest progress for tags

--   [ ] fix more options layout in descriptive cards
+-   [x] fix more options layout in descriptive cards

 -   [ ] remove that vue config before deploy